OkelyKodely/Gomoku2/README.md

-# Go-2
+# Gomoku2
-go 2 has additional UI features from go 1
+Gomoku2 has additional UI features from go 1